ArvidMoller/AutoAccount/README.md

 ## Frontend
 The front end is a NEXT.js app named `xgb_front` and can be found in the folder with the same name.

+## Virtual Environment
+1. Open the folder you want to create the virtual environment in the terminal using `cd`
+2. Run `python -m venv <name of virtual environment>`
+3. To activate virtual environment, run `venv/Scripts/activate`
+4. To deactivate virtual environment, run `deactivate`